junxit/us-congress-bills-111/bill.md

 - **(a)** *Grant applications*
   - **(1)** *Efficiency of grant application process* The Secretary, acting through the Administration, shall carry out such measures as the Secretary determines to be necessary to maximize the time and workload efficiency of the process by which Indian tribes and tribal organizations apply for grants under any program administered by the Administration, including by providing methods other than electronic methods of submitting applications for those grants, if necessary.
   - **(2)** *Priority for certain grants*
-    - **(A)** *In general* To fulfill the trust responsibility of the United States to Indian tribes, in awarding relevant grants pursuant to a program described in subparagraph (B), the Secretary shall give priority consideration to the applications of Indian tribes or tribal organizations, as applicable, that serve populations with documented high suicide rates, regardless of whether those Indian tribes or tribal organizations possess adequate personnel or infrastructure to fulfill all applicable requirements of the relevant program.
+    - **(A)** *In general* To fulfill the trust responsibility of the United States to Indian tribes, in awarding relevant grants pursuant to a program described in subparagraph (B), the Secretary shall give priority consideration to the applicationstake into consideration the needs of Indian tribes or tribal organizations, as applicable, that serve populations with documented high suicide rates, regardless of whether those Indian tribes or tribal organizations possess adequate personnel or infrastructure to fulfill all applicable requirements of the relevant program.
     - **(B)** *Description of grant programs* A grant program referred to in subparagraph (A) is a grant program—
       - **(i)** administered by the Administration to fund activities relating to mental health, suicide prevention, or suicide-related risk factors; and
-      - **(ii)** under which an Indian tribe is an eligible recipient.
+      - **(ii)** under which an Indian tribe or tribal organization is an eligible recipient.
   - **(3)** *Clarification regarding Indian tribes and tribal organizations* Notwithstanding any other provision of law, in applying for a grant under any program administered by the Administration, no Indian tribe or tribal organization shall be required to apply through a State or State agency.
   - **(4)** *Requirements for affected States*
     - **(A)** *Definitions* In this paragraph:
       - **(i)** *Affected State* The term affected State means a State—
         - **(I)** the boundaries of which include 1 or more Indian tribes; and
         - **(II)** the application for a grant under any program administered by the Administration of which includes statewide data.
-      - **(ii)** *Indian population* The term Indian population means the total number of residents of an affected State who are members of 1 or more Indian tribes located within the affected State.
+      - **(ii)** *Indian population* The term Indian population means the total number of residents of an affected State who are members of 1 or more Indian tribes located within the affected State.are Indian.
     - **(B)** *Requirements* As a condition of receipt of a grant under any program administered by the Administration, each affected State shall—
       - **(i)** describe in the grant application—
         - **(I)** the Indian population of the affected State; and